 On-Going Competition Prep Classes: These on-going open classes are for the handler and dog to prepare for the competition ring at a variety of levels, including Novice, Open, and Utility.
 Class work includes proofing, foot work, and competition run-throughs.
 Prerequisite: Successful completion of Beginning Obedience OR a passing score on the CGC test OR evidence of basic obedience skills (e.g., come when called, sit-stay for at least one minute).

-Rally (Novice, Advanced, and Excellent): Rally is a sport combining traditional obedience with handler skills in a slightly less formal environment.
+Rally (Novice, Intermediate, Advanced, Excellent, and Masters): Rally is a sport combining traditional obedience with handler skills in a slightly less formal environment.
 Dog and handler teams navigate a constantly changing course of numbered signs with the degree of overall difficulty increasing from Novice to Advanced to Excellent.
 Rally goals include developing teamwork, enthusiasm for learning, and the fundamentals of all traditional obedience exercises.
 The IRDTC classes focus on ensuring both the handler and the dog are having fun while gaining confidence in each other and developing skills as a team.
 The key elements are ring etiquette, walking a course, understanding the exercises, appropriate and targeted rewards, raising performance expectations, and training for success.
 Novice and Advanced/Excellent students have separate classes in order to focus on individual skill levels.
 Each six week session ends with a "run through" style class to simulate a real trial environment.
 Prerequisite: Dog and handler have either completed the Beginning Obedience Class OR passed the Canine Good Citizen (CGC) Test OR achieved the first leg of a Beginner Novice Title.